orthopteroid/ganesha-blue/README.md

  0.20327,  0.02152,  0.01986,  0.00115, 101.10217, 0.40389, 4
 ```

-In the example presented, the solver found the root of a quadratic function to within .01%
+In the example presented, the solver found the root of a quadratic function (101.10101f) to within .01%
  in 418 usec using less than 70MB gpu memory.
 In Callback Mode (where host-side convergence tests are
  performed) the solver usually found the answer in 2 iterations but took 25x longer than blindly running
  10 iterations in Iterate Mode.
-However, if more complex/expensive objective functions were run on the GPu the
+However, if more complex/expensive objective functions were run on the GPU the
  Callback Mode might perform better.

 Future research might invistigate if the solver can be usefully multi-streamed, seeing as how the
  breeding process is parameterized over segments of the population.
 So far, experiments I've run with
  the current breeding operator presently show a much higher kernel
- launch latency than execution time.
+ launch latency than execution time when multi-streaming.
 Other factors to consider would be memory access patterns
- of the current breeding operator and if a different launch method or operator would be effective.
+ of the current breeding operator and/or if a different launch method or operator would be effective.